Skip to content

 What's changed in 2026 is that a website rebuild is no longer just about fixing what's broken — it's about building for a discovery layer that didn't exist three years ago.
 Answer Engine Optimization isn't something you bolt on after the site launches.
 It's an architectural decision: structured data, entity-clear content, topical depth, and a content model designed for extraction.
 Every sign on this list — funding, repositioning, flat pipeline, dev-dependency, M&A — has an AEO dimension that makes the rebuild more urgent and the payoff larger.

-The companies that move on these signals early don't just get a nicer website.
-They get a growth platform that matches the speed of their business — one that marketing can operate independently, that sales trusts enough to send prospects to, and that shows up where buyers are actually looking, including in the AI-powered answer engines that are rapidly becoming the first stop in every B2B evaluation.
+The companies that move on these signals early aren't getting a nicer website.
+They're getting infrastructure that matches the speed of their business — one that marketing can operate independently, that sales trusts enough to send prospects to, and that shows up where buyers actually look.

-If two or more of these signs sound familiar, the site isn't just outdated.
-It's actively holding you back.
+If two or more of these signs sound familiar, the site isn't outdated.
+It's actively in the way.

-If you're ready to act, here's what a B2B website rebuild actually looks like — timeline, process, and what to expect at each stage.
+If you've already decided you need to act, here's what a B2B website rebuild actually looks like — timeline, process, what to expect, and where most teams get it wrong.

 Frequently asked questions